esarbe/votelog/curia_vista/README.md

 # About

-This project tracks and ranks the voting behavior of politicians in the Swiss parliament.

-# Curia Vista

-This project needs to copy the Curia Vista database in order to process its content quickly and independently.
+This project copies the Curia Vista data into a (local) database.
+This allows to run arbitrary queries which would not be possible using the official API.

 ## Background